Seller Payouts

 As an alternative, you can pass “manual

 ” as the value for gateway.
-This implies that the marketplace has issued the payouts externally/manually to their vendors.
+This implies that the marketplace has issued the payouts externally/manually to their sellers.

 When the payouts final status is "PAID

-" (which will be the case after this last mutation is successfully executed), then an automatically generated eMail is sent to the Vendors to notify them that a payout has been processed.
+" (which will be the case after this last mutation is successfully executed), then an automatically generated eMail is sent to the Sellers to notify them that a payout has been processed.